Meldanen/kcl/robotics/final/README.md

 4. Check that the current status is set to "WAIT"
 ### ROS Part
 1. Start the VM (if using one.
 I run this on Ubuntu, so it was not required) with the ap-propriate configuration for two-way communication
-2. Launch the bridge file of the ros_igtl_bridge
-3. Choose to run as client
-4. Set IP to the appropriate IP found by writing “ifconfig” in your terminal.
-The IP is expected to be set in the bridge.launch file but you can comment this part out if you want to change it everytime
-5. Set port to 18944.
-The IP is expected to be set in the bridge.launch file but you can comment this part out if you want to change it everytime
+2. Adjust the IP in ros_igtl_bridge/bridge.launch to your IP by typing ifconfig in a ter-minal and copying that IP
+3. Adjust the port in ros_igtl_bridge/bridge.launch to the one specified in Slicer (18944 in this case)
+4. Enter roslaunch ros_igtl_bridge bridge.launch
-6. If you check Slicer, the status should have changed to "ON"
+5. If you check Slicer, the status should have changed to "ON"

 A connection should be now established.
+Alternatively, you can comment out the configuration in the bridge.launch file if you prefer to set them on the command line

 ### Sending data from Slicer to ROS
 ### Step 1: